apache/nuttx/Documentation/guides/zerolatencyinterrupts.rst

 =========================

-Some general notes about nested interrupt handling are provided in :doc:`<nestedinterrupts.rst>`.
+Some general notes about nested interrupt handling are provided in :doc:`nestedinterrupts`.
 In this case, handling the nested custom interrupt is simpler because the generic interrupt handler is not re-entered.
 Rather, the generic interrupt handler must simply be made to co-exist with the custom interrupt interrupt handler.